stfc/cloud-grafana-dashboards/.github/pull_request_template.md

 Have you:

-* [ ] Checked the latest commit runs on a Grafana instance using the aq personality `openstack_grafana`?
+* [ ] Checked the latest commit runs on a Grafana instance using the aq personality `openstack-grafana`?

 * [ ] Dashboards have clearly labelled panels, and are easy to read?